Yvette Clarke

-Yvette Diane Clarke (born November 21, 1964) is an American politician serving as the U.S. representative for New York's 9th congressional district since 2013.
-A member of the Democratic Party, she first entered Congress in 2007, representing New York's 11th congressional district until redistricting.
-Clarke represented the 40th district in Brooklyn on the New York City Council from 2002 to 2006.
+Yvette Diane Clarke (born November 21, 1964) is an American politician serving in the U.S. House of Representatives since 2007.
+She represented New York's 11th congressional district until 2013, and then New York's 9th congressional district after redistricting.
+Previously, Clarke represented the 40th district in Brooklyn on the New York City Council from 2002 to 2006.
+She is a member of the Democratic Party.

+Clarke was first elected to Congress in 2006.
+She is a member of the Congressional Progressive Caucus and the Congressional Black Caucus.

 Early life and education

 Clarke was born in Flatbush, Brooklyn, on November 21, 1964, to Lesley Clarke and former city councilwoman Una Clarke, both immigrants from Jamaica.
 She graduated from Edward R. Murrow High School and earned a scholarship to enroll at Oberlin College in Ohio, which she attended from 1982 to 1986.
 While studying at Oberlin, she spent a summer interning in the Washington, D.C. office of Representative Major Owens, where she told Roll Call that she worked on legislative issues involving Caribbean-American trade.

 In August 2006, Crain's New York Business and the Daily News reported that Clarke's Oberlin transcripts indicated that she had not graduated, contrary to what her campaign literature claimed.
 Clarke initially said she thought she had earned sufficient credits to graduate from Oberlin, then later said she had completed her degree by attending courses at Medgar Evers College.
 In 2011, Clarke suggested that she planned to finish her degree at Oberlin by completing independent academic projects.